814-113 THAI GEOGRAPHY

 THE SIX REGIONS OF THAILAND

-HISTORICAL GEOGRAPHY | THE BAN CHIANG ARCHAEOLOGICAL SITE
+HISTORICAL GEOGRAPHY | THE BAN CHIANG ARCHAEOLOGICAL SITE AND MUSEUM

 Ban Chiang World Heritage Site | NHK